jaydenpung/lotterymachine/README.md

 # lotteryMachine

-I noticed a lot of interest in this project, and I have some free time.
-Do open an issue/email me at pungkahheng@gmail.com if you have any feature request/collaboration

 ### Introduction
 This project is a javascript plugin that run the animation of drawing 4 numbered balls from a lottery machine.
 It's designed to be configurable and easy to use.
 To use this javascript, start by including the lotteryBall and jquery javascript.